Mali–Niger border

-The Mali–Niger border is 828 km (520 m) in length and runs from the tripoint with Burkina Faso in the west to the tripoint with Algeria in the east.
+The Mali–Niger border is 828 km (520 mi) in length and runs from the tripoint with Burkina Faso in the west to the tripoint with Algeria in the east.

 Description

-Beginning at the tripoint with Burkina Faso, the border proceeds in an irregular line eastwards, cutting across the Niger river, with a series of straight lines proceeding eastwards to a point just north of the Mata Lekya well in Niger.
+Beginning at the tripoint with Burkina Faso, the border proceeds in an irregular line eastwards, cutting across the Niger River, with a series of straight lines proceeding eastwards to a point just north of the Mata Lekya well in Niger.
 The boundary then follows the seasonal Ahzar Amachkalo river in a steep north-eastwards direction, then continues in this manner via a series of straight lines in an almost directly northwards direction up to the Algerian tripoint.
 The terrain is generally Sahelian, merging into the Sahara desert in the northern stretches.